vtex-apps/product-comparison/README.md

 ```

 ### 6. Add route for the product comparison page
 Add new route for the product comparison custom page created in step 5.
-Create `routes.json` if not exist in `store-theme` application and put below content.
+Create `routes.json` (inside `/store` folder) if not exist in `store-theme` application and put below content.

 ```diff
 {